 What?
-You mean poetry can be about real life?
-And be fun too?
+You mean poetry can be about real life

 It was a lesson I took to heart.
 I began to hear poetry everywhere.
 In the kneading of the bread dough my mother drummed and moiled on Sundays, in the way the wind soughed through the trees, the distant bark of dogs, or the long low whistle of a train…

 And then I grew up.